Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 Mousetrap offers a convenient mechanism for implementing animations like this from scratch, which this section will demonstrate.

 If we want to animate a widget "fading out" over 1 second, that is, its opacity changes from 1 to 0 over that period of time, we should decrease the opacity by a specified amount each frame.
-Actually tying the amount to the frame rate of our window is ill-advised, many things can influence the frame rate and fluctuations would cause fluctuations in the speed of the fade-out.
+Tying the amount to the frame rate of our window is ill-advised, many things can influence the frame rate and fluctuations would cause fluctuations in the speed of the fade-out.

 To address this, Mousetrap offers [`Animation`](@ref), which acts as a *stable clock*, an object that outputs a value over a specified amount of time in a way that is independent of the frame rate.

-Continuing with our fade-out example, we first need to instance the widget we want to fade-out, a `Button`.
+Continuing with our fade-out example, we first need to instance the widget we want to fade out, a `Button`.
 We then create an instance of `Animation`, which takes for its constructor the widget we want to animate, along with the target duration of the animation:

 ```julia
 to_animate = Button(Label("Fade Out"))
 animation = Animation(to_animate, seconds(1))
 ```

-By tying the `Animation` to the widget we will target, Mousetrap will automatically preserve the animation while that widget is visible, as well as tie the animations clock to the render cycle of that specific widget, meaning the `Animation` will not play if the widget is not visible.
+By tying the `Animation` to the widget we will target, Mousetrap will automatically preserve the animation while that widget is visible, as well as tie the animation clock to the render cycle of that specific widget, meaning the `Animation` will not play if the widget is not visible.

 To start the animation, we call [`play!`](@ref).
 Of course, we have not yet implemented the behavior of the widgets' opacity decreasing.
 To do this, we register a callback using `Animation`'s [`on_tick!`](@ref), which requires a function with the signature: